SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 	[(TellMe) {the tyre pressures, the current tyre pressures, the pressures in the tyres}, (TellMe) the current pressures]

-(TellMe) is a variable for a set of predfined optional filler phrases (in the example above TellMe stands for "Tell me, Give me, What are").
+(TellMe) is a variable for a set of predefined optional filler phrases (in the example above TellMe stands for "Tell me, Give me, What are").
 The definition above consists of two different independent phrases, which lead to the same reaction of Jona.
 This is denoted by the "[..., ...]" bracket construct.
 For the first phrase the "{..., ..., ...}" defines inner alternatives for this phrase.
 By using "[" and "{" constructs, you can create a variety of pattern alternatives.
 But in the end, Jona reacts only to the core words of a phrase, for example "the current pressures" in the above example.

 Important: The words of the recognized phrase are reported to the Jona control program and may be analyzed there for further processing.
 For example, when asking for tyre pressures or temperaturs, the words "front", "left", ... are very important.
 Therefore be careful, if you change some of the predefined phrases.